Assigned Tasks During Break Time at Workachkarlaw-admin

-In light of the COVID-19 pandemic and remote work arrangements, many employees find themselves being increasingly assigned work during break.
-This issue is not new, as there are many common misconceptions about employee entitlements to breaks under Ontario law.
+In light of the rise of remote work arrangements, many employees find themselves being increasingly assigned tasks during a work break.
+While the issue is not new, and there are many misconceptions about Ontario work break laws.
 These misconceptions could lead to burnout for employees and potential legal liability for employers.

 In most Ontario workplaces, the minimum standards governing employment relationships are outlined by the Employment Standards Act, 2000 (the “ESA”).
 Contrary to popular misconceptions, the ESA only requires that employees be provided a total 30 minute unpaid “eating period” upon or within every 5 consecutive hours of work.
 This break must be uninterrupted, and therefore an employee can not be assigned work during break.